Whitley Bay High School’s vision is:

 This will be achieved through our innovative and inclusive approach to Teaching and Learning alongside our supportive pastoral system.

-Consequently, our curriculum enriches our ethos and vision by supporting students to become committed, articulate, curious and happy learners who have the core knowledge and essential skills required for the evolving world they will live in.
+Consequently, our curriculum enriches our vision and ethos by supporting students to become committed, articulate, curious and happy learners who have the core knowledge and essential skills required for the evolving world they will live in.

 Our curriculum has been deliberately academic for over 20 years, with students studying the core of Maths, English and Science for the majority of their timetable.
 Although compulsory at Key Stage 3, we advise most students to opt for a humanities subject at Key Stage 4 to facilitate and enhance their knowledge and academic skills.
 Students have 48 lessons per fortnight, each lesson lasting for one hour.